nlpathak/Scriptor/README.md

 (Un-redacted information is available on private submission copies of this README.)

 ## Installation Instructions
 Scriptor is available online!
-Visit: `XXX`
+Visit: `XXX` (Requires UCSD IP address)
 (Un-redacted information is available on private submission copies of this README.)

 If you want to install and build Scriptor locally, enter the following commands: